dentally/qe-playwright-pairing/README.md

 ## Introduction

 This pairing exercise will consist of 2 testing approaches around the same scenario.
-The code has **not** been written with best practice in mind, however you cna assume a junior engineer was given the following spec:
+The code has **not** been written with best practice in mind, however you can assume a junior engineer was given the following spec:

->If we use the retrospective tool and add some positive feedback and an actionable item does the final "exported" information contain all the necessary information for our technical lead to take away and see that they are actioned*
+>If we use the retrospective tool and add some positive feedback and an actionable item does the final "exported" information contain all the necessary information for our technical lead to take away and see that they are actioned

 >We have developed an external tool to send feedback from people who are unable to attend the meeting, we can assume that this application works perfectly but we need to check that if we create a retrospective and run the tool the feedback appears in the final export in the same way if added using the UI.
 TLDR: if feedback is added via the API does it appear in the UI